lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/05-Push-on-Github-Pages/README.md

 Select _Public_ and press `ENTER` so that your repository is visible by everyone.

 **Add a remote?
 (Y/n)**
 Type `Y`, then press `ENTER`.
-Adding a remote is going add a link to your GitHub repository in your local git repository, so you can push your code to GitHub via git.
+Adding a remote is going to add a link to your GitHub repository in your local git repository, so you can push your code to GitHub via git.

 **What should the new remote be called? (origin)** Press `ENTER` to keep the default option (origin) which is the standard name of the main remote.